michaelfolkson/bitcoinops.github.io/_posts/en/newsletters/2019-11-13-newsletter.md

   Alice would pay the invoice, and Bob would provide the service.

-    Early feedback on the proposal suggested that it might want to incorporate by reference an established language for machine-readable invoices, such as the [Universal Business Language][] (UBL).
+    Early feedback on the proposal suggested that it might want to use an established language for
+    machine-readable invoices, such as the [Universal Business Language][] (UBL).
 However, there was a concern that implementing the full UBL specification would be an excessive burden on developers